• Home |

 Why We Chose It

-Hornady Superformance 162-Grain SST is the best 7mm Rem Mag ammo overall because it’s cost-efficient and effective deer-hunting ammunition.
+Hornady Superformance 162 grain SST is the best 7mm Rem Mag ammo overall because it’s effective on deer without breaking the bank.
 Anytime I’m looking for hunting ammo at the start of a season, I’m looking for something that has great terminal ballistics and bucks the wind well.
-Of course, I also want something reloadable that I can use on the range to sight in my scope.
+I also want something reloadable that I can use at the range to sight in my scope.

-Superformance SST is perfect for American Whitetail, mule deer, antelope, and other medium-sized game animals.
-Of course, I know plenty of hunters that use it for big game animals, too.
+Superformance SST is perfect for American whitetail, mule deer, antelope, and other medium game animals.
+I know plenty of hunters who successfully implement it on larger critters, too.

 Honorable Mention

-Nosler Accubond 150-Grain tends to perform slightly better on big game animals than Superformance, but they also come with a higher price tag and are harder to find in stock.
+Nosler 150 grain AccuBond ammo tends to perform slightly better on big game animals than Superformance.
+It also carries a higher price tag, and is generally scarcer as well.

-Best for Medium and Big Game Hunting: Federal Vital-Shok 160-Grain Trophy Bonded
+Best for Medium and Big Game Hunting: Federal 160 Grain Trophy Bonded Tip

 Specs